DamienToomey/devops_cheatsheet/parts/part1/chapter12.md

 In the snippet above, notice that the `url`contains the `github-account2` alias.

-You now push and pull in your repository and `~/.ssh/config` will take care of providing the ssh key for the correct account.
+You can now push and pull from your repository and `~/.ssh/config` will take care of providing the ssh key for the correct GitHub account.

 #### Via `HTTPS`